MegalithOfficial/clog-utils/README.md

 This is a custom logging library that allows you to create and apply log presets, change log styles, and customize log messages in your Node.js applications while still using `console.log`.

+## Important Announcement
+This module still in beta, please dont hesitate to Collaborate/Report issue!

 ## Installation

 You can install the library using npm: